PgDip; MSc ADULT NURSING

 Adult Nursing skills laboratories

-We have two adult nursing skills laboratories at our Southwark campus and three at our Havering campus.
-These labs are set up like nursing wards and are used by all student nurses and midwives throughout their courses.
+We have one adult nursing skills laboratories at our Southwark campus.
+This lab is set up like a nursing ward and is used by all student nurses and midwives throughout their courses.
 They learn manual handling and basic life support skills and skills that are specific to their field of nursing or midwifery.

 SimMan